Porsil/lab-boss/README.md

 ![Add Test](readme_assets/add_test.png)

-- A test can be edited by clcking the pencil icon in the Edit column, this opens the Edit Test form.
+- A test can be edited by clicking the pencil icon in the Edit column, this opens the Edit Test form.

 ![Edit Test](readme_assets/edit_test.png)